ioanagornateanu/Proiect-practic-testare-manuala/README.md

 -	versions of IE older than 1.5923e have security vulnerabilities (we could mention what vulnerabilities are)
 -	the web page pagination could be impacted when opened on mobile devices
 -	stress conditions might impact the web application
 -	new browser might not be supported

+  ### 2.2 Test analysis

+-	The testing process will be done based on the requirements for features: Add funds, Withdraw funds, Send money
+-	we plan on running a full regression test on the current version

+     # 3. Test deliverables

+  ### 3.1 Test plan - link to test plan